-In 1984 the Municipal Archives established a Photo Unit.
-Its staff of three (plus interns) is dedicated to the unique challenges in preserving and providing public access to the 4 million images in the Archives’ photograph collections.
-Their activities range from collection maintenance to the production of new prints, and digital conversion.
+In 1984 the Municipal Archives established a Photo Unit is dedicated to the unique challenges in preserving and providing public access to the 4 million images in the Archives’ photograph collections.
+Their activities range from collection maintenance to producing prints, and digital conversion.

 Every month the photo unit makes hundreds of prints from vintage negatives for patrons and exhibitions, creates meta-data for digitized collections, prepares negatives for cold storage, and produces thousands of new high-resolution scans.

 The Archives maintains a traditional black-and-white darkroom with one 8x10 enlarger and two 4x5 enlargers.
-In 2002 it established a digital lab to preserve and make available collections on fragile paper or those that only existed as negatives.
-The lab has now expanded to include two 13x19 inch reflective and transmissive flat-bed scanners, a 5x7 inch drum scanner, and an oversize scanner capable of handling prints 42 inches wide.
+Our digital lab preserves and makes available collections on fragile paper or those that only exist as negatives.
+The lab has includes two 13x19 inch reflective and transmissive flat-bed scanners, a 5x7 inch drum scanner, and an oversize scanner capable of handling prints 42 inches wide.

 In May 2012, the Archives launched an on-line gallery of images selected from the collections.
 Patrons can easily browse or conduct subject-specific searches.
 They can order reproductions as prints, or high-resolution digital files with a licensing agreement.
 The Photo Unit is dedicated to expanding its presence on the web through the online gallery and theTumblr blog.
 The Photo Unit continues to improve online-user accessibility and to increase its digital holdings.